ellaFosterMolina/regress3d/README.md

 overlaid points in a three dimensional graphic.
-It is demonstrated in the [generalized linear models](https://ellafostermolina.github.io/regress3d/articles/generalized_linear_models_3d.html#logistic-regression) vignette.
+It is demonstrated in the [generalized linear models](https://ellafostermolina.github.io/regress3d/articles/generalized_linear_models_3d.html#logistic-regression) article.

-We recommend you start with the vignette on [linear models](https://ellafostermolina.github.io/regress3d/articles/linear_models_3d.html), which will introduce you to working with the interactive images, interpreting the regression surface, and understanding how the marginal effects are depicted. \## Installation
+We recommend you start with the article on [linear models](https://ellafostermolina.github.io/regress3d/articles/linear_models_3d.html), which will introduce you to working with the interactive images, interpreting the regression surface, and understanding how the marginal effects are depicted.

+## Installation

 Install **regress3d** from **GitHub**: